 Married to beautiful wife since 1975; one daughter, one son, four dogs and six kitties crossed over, 3 living cats and one imaginary friend, maybe two imaginary friends, but not sure if the second is friendly as she's a smart ass and carries grudges.

 Hatched out and grew up in central Wisconsin (Stevens Point); lived in the Madison, WI area for five years ; then moved to sunny Phoenix, AZ in 1985 (shorter bus-ride to L.A.).
-As mentioned above, headed for Cottonwood, AZ. early this winter of 2016 or late winter of 2017 if bumps in the road turn up.
+Now living near the very pleasant cotton patch in Coolidge, Arizona; still a short bus ride to L.A.